Originally published in Island Now on April 21, 2017. View the original article here.

 The Mineola location would have one employee for every 10 to 12 dogs at the 4,900-square-foot site, Farrelly said.

-Hounds Town divides the dogs into groups of similar temperament and size so they can play together in separate areas, Gould said.
-The center also offers baths, grooming and a pet taxi service, and keep as many as 19 dogs overnight, he said.
+Hounds Town divides the dogs into groups of similar temperament and size so they can play together in separate indoor and outdoor areas, Gould said.
+The center also offers baths, daycare boarding grooming, a pet taxi service, and keep as many as 19 dogs overnight, he said.

 “It’s basically like a kennel without the kennel, more like a camp,” Duffy said at the Village Board meeting.